 With a Tour

 There are so many half-day Karlstejn Castle tours to choose from that leave from Prague and these include transportation to and from the castle as well as a 5-hour guided tour.
-These tours usually cost around $45 per person.
+There are a variety of tours around Karlstejn Castle including scenic bike tours and more.

 Prague to Český Krumlov